zongben/proot.nvim/README.md

 ## Usage

 Open proot picker by calling `:Proot`
+In proot picker you can press `d` to remove project dir